Rhopalum

 Stephens, 1829

 Rhopalum is a large of solitary in the Crabronidae, with over 280 described distributed worldwide.
 These wasps are part of the diverse crabronid lineage, which are predominantly predatory.
-The genus includes both and species, with R. clavipes being notably widespread in North America as an introduced species.
+The genus includes both native and introduced species, with R. clavipes being notably widespread in North America as an introduced species.

 Rhopalum coarctatum by no rights reserved, uploaded by Nick Bédard.
 Used under a CC0 license.Rhopalum clavipes F (13906601363) by maxson.erin.
 Used under a CC BY 2.0 license.Rhopalum clavipes F (13883429732) by maxson.erin.
 Used under a CC BY 2.0 license.